monkeytypegame/monkeytype/README.md

 # About

 Monkeytype is a minimalistic and customizable typing test.
 It features many test modes, an accounting system to save your typing speed history, and user-configurable features such as themes, sounds, and a smooth caret.
-Monkeytype emulates a natural typing experience by unobtrusively presenting the text and displaying typed characters in place, providing simple, real-time feedback on typos, speed, and accuracy.
+Monkeytype emulates a natural typing experience by unobtrusively presenting the text and displaying typed characters in place, providing real-time feedback on typos, speed, and accuracy.

 # Features